 Select at least two other courses at the 500 level or higher |

-Students who plan to enter a mathematics Ph.D. program should acquire a reading knowledge of at least one foreign language as early as possible.
+Students who plan to enter a mathematics PhD program should acquire a reading knowledge of at least one foreign language as early as possible.
 For mathematics study, the most useful languages are French, German, and Russian.

 Careers

 In recent years graduating math majors have obtained employment in a variety of jobs in business, industry, and governmental agencies and also have obtained teaching positions at the secondary school level (such teaching positions normally require teaching certification).
 Others have continued their education at the graduate level in mathematics and other fields.
-Departments in a variety of fields which use mathematics, including the social and biological sciences as well as in engineering and the physical sciences, are interested in attracting math majors into their graduate programs.
-Math Ph.D.'s obtain academic positions at the college and university level and nonacademic positions entailing consulting and research.
+Departments in a variety of fields that use mathematics, including the social and biological sciences as well as in engineering and the physical sciences, are interested in attracting math majors into their graduate programs.
+Math PhD's obtain academic positions at the college and university level and nonacademic positions entailing consulting and research.
 The math major requirements are flexible enough to allow preparation for various goals.

 Every L&S major opens a world of possibilities.
 SuccessWorks at the College of Letters & Science helps students turn the academic skills learned in their major, certificates, and other coursework into fulfilling lives after graduation, whether that means jobs, public service, graduate school or other career pursuits.